Cambodia Retreat

 Japa & Mantra — sacred sound as a gateway to presence; repetition as a practice of devotion and returning home to the self

-Meditation — threaded through morning and afternoon practices; drawing on metta and heart-centred traditions, with teachings from the Heart Sutra as a living guide to the nature of awareness and the open, boundless heart
+Meditation — threaded through morning and afternoon practices; drawing on metta and heart-centred traditions, with teachings from the Heart Sutra and Lotus Sutra as a living guide to the nature of awareness and the open, boundless heart

 Philosophical Inquiry